ryansheehy0/Cheat_Sheets/graphql.md

       code: 'UNAUTHENTICATED',
     },
   }),
-  authMiddleware: function({ req }){
+  authMiddleware: function({ req }){ // The apollo middleware function intercepts any requests.
+Not need to call next
-    // allows token to be sent via req.body, req.query, or headers let token = req.body.token || req.query.token || req.headers.authorization
+    // The JWT token can be in one of these locations let token = req.body.token || req.query.token || req.headers.authorization
+      // req.body.token allows the token to be sent in the GraphQL query
+      // req.query.token allows the token to be sent in the url as /graphql?token=${token info}
+      // req.headers.authorization allows the token to be sent in the authorization header

     // We split the token string into an array and return actual token if(req.headers.authorization){